Skip to main content

 A diverse group of people standing and smiling

-Advancing Civic Education
+NC Advancing Civic Engagement

-During this engaging day filled with in-depth panels, interactive discussions, and collaborative idea generation, scholars, educators, youth-serving professionals, public administrators, and community leaders will:
+On April 15th, we launched NC ACE with A Day of Civic Learning.
+This engaging day was filled with in-depth panels, interactive discussions, and collaborative idea generation, scholars, educators, youth-serving professionals, public administrators, and community leaders who:

 Hub Leadership